pierre-24/stdlite/docs/theory.md

 \end{aligned}$$

 where these expression involves a summation over all $\{\omega_\wp\}$ excited states.
-These representation leads to simplification when taking residue of response functions.
+These representations lead to simplification when taking residue of response functions.

 ## The simplified approaches to TD-DFT